ctjacobs/pyqso/README.md

 Documentation
 -------------

-The PyQSO user manual is stored as a LaTeX source file in the doc/ directory.
-It can be compiled with the following command:
+The PyQSO documentation is stored in the `docs` directory.
+It can be built with the following command:

-   `make manual`
+   `make docs`

-which will produce the manual.pdf file.
+which will produce an HTML version of the documentation in `docs/_build/html` that can be opened in a web browser.

+Alternatively, a ready-built version of the PyQSO documentation can be found on [Read the Docs](http://pyqso.readthedocs.org/en/latest/).

 Dependencies
 ------------